ToshioCP/Gtk4-tutorial/src/sec25.src.md

 The following diagram shows the structure of the stack.
 First, `procedure 1` is called.
 The procedure has two parameters.
-In the `procedure 1`, another procedure `procedure 2`, which has one parameter, is called.
+In the `procedure 1`, another procedure `procedure 2` is called.
+It has one parameter.
-And in the `procedure 2`, `procedure 3`, which has three parameters, is called.
+In the `procedure 2`, another procedure `procedure 3` is called.
+It has three parameters.
+These three procedures are nested.

 Programs push data to a stack from a low address memory to a high address memory.
 In the following diagram, the lowest address is at the top and the highest address is at the bottom.